open-policy-agent/vscode-opa/README.md

 ## Tips

+### Set the `input` document by creating `input.json` at the root of your workspace.

+The extension will look for a file called `input.json` in the root of the workspace to specify for the `input` document when you evaluate policies.
+If you modify this file and re-run evaluation you will see the affect of the changes.

 ### Bind keyboard shortcuts for frequently used commands.

 Open the keyboard shortcuts file (`keybindings.json`) for VS Code (⌘ Shift p → `Preferences: Open Keyboard Shortcuts File`) and add the following JSON snippets.